adamsilver/fdpb/02-Checkout.md

 If we consider a task as a transaction that a user wants to complete, breaking it down into multiple steps makes sense.
 It’s as if we’re using the very building blocks of the web as a form of progressive disclosure.
 And the metaphor behind pages provides a subconscious sense of moving forward.

-I’ve not come across a design pattern that has as many benefits as this one.
-It’s like compound interest, it just keeps on giving.
-This is one of those cases where simple is just that.
-Simple.

-Needless to say we'll the checkout flow using this design pattern.
-Before we design each page, we'll first think about flow and order.
+We'll use this approach to design the checkout flow.

 ## Flow and order

-In Forms That Work[^], Caroline Jarett and Gerry Gafney explain the importance of asking questions in a logical order:
+In Forms That Work[^], Caroline Jarett and Gerry Gafney explain the importance of asking questions in a sensible order:

 > Asking for information at the wrong time can alienate a user.
 The same question put at the right moment can be entirely acceptable.

 > Think about buying a car.
 You’re just browsing, getting a sense of what is available.
 A salesperson comes along and starts to ask you how you’ll pay.
 Would you answer?
-Or would you think, “If that person doesn’t stop annoying me, then I’m out of here”?
+Or would you think, “If that person doesn’t stop annoying me, I’m out of here”?

 > Now think about the point where you’ve told the salesperson which car you want to buy.
 Now it’s appropriate to start negotiating about payment.
 It would be quite odd if the salesperson did **not** do so.

-We can apply the same principles to our checkout process:
+We can apply the same principles to the steps in checkout:

 1. Delivery address
 2. Delivery options